Strictly for Grown Ups

 Strictly for Grown Ups is an EP by Paddy Roberts, released in 1959.
 The EP is a 7-inch vinyl record and released in mono with the catalogue number DFE 6584.
-Strictly for Grown Ups was the UK number-one EP for 19 weeks, having 6 stints at number one (the longest being 12 weeks) between April to November 1960.
+Strictly for Grown Ups was the UK number-one EP for 19 weeks, having 6 stints at number one (the longest being 12 weeks) between April and November 1960.